avmjs/vapdeploy/README.md

 ## Data Processing Flow

-`ethdeploy` is designed to help load and deploy your Ethereum contracts, then output the data (in a file or object).
-The data process flow is at first glass complicated, but is designed for complete configuratbility of contract deployment of Ethereum contracts.
-Here is the `ethdeploy` data processing flow.
-In simple terms, `ethdeploy` intakes the configuration module, and should output a single data output/file.
+`vapdeploy` is designed to help load and deploy your Vapory contracts, then output the data (in a file or object).
+The data process flow is at first glass complicated, but is designed for complete configuratbility of contract deployment of Vapory contracts.
+Here is the `vapdeploy` data processing flow.
+In simple terms, `vapdeploy` intakes the configuration module, and should output a single data output/file.

 Stages of processing: